shanebdavis/tesla-remote/README.md

 ./tesla-remote vehicles
 ```

-How use with commandline args:
+How to use with commandline args:

 ```bash
 ./tesla-remote vehicles --username foo@bar.com --password abc123